 An individual retirement investment account allows one to save for his/her retirement while still enjoying tax advantage.
 The advantage of this account besides tax relief is that you can have it alongside the (k) accounts.
-It comes with a limit of $6000 per year as at the year 2019 and $7000 if you decide to start your retirement planning in your 50s.
+It comes with a limit of $6000 per year as and $7000 if you decide to start your retirement planning in your 50s.

 IRA accounts allow you to invest in mutual funds, bonds, stocks, and other investments.
 One gets to make the investment decisions or pass this role to a professional whom they have hired.

-- Simple IRA.
-A simple IRA is based on either a match of 3 % annual contribution by both the employee and the employer or a non-elective 2 % contribution made by the employer regardless of whether the employee contributes or not.
-This is the best retirement planning for business owners with unstable cash flow and has a limit of $13,000 and $16,000 for those over 50 years of age.
+- Simple IRA: This is based on either a match of 3 % annual contribution by both the employee and the employer or a non-elective 2 % contribution made by the employer, regardless of whether the employee contributes or not.
+This is the best retirement plan for business owners with unstable cash flow and has a limit of $13,000 and $16,000 for those over 50.

-- SEP IRA.
-The Simplified Employee Pension plan is a simplified pension savings plan available to small business employers with up to 100 employees who desire a retirement savings scheme for their employees but without complicated paperwork.
+- SEP IRA: The Simplified Employee Pension plan is a pension savings plan available to small business employers with up to 100 employees.
+It provides a retirement savings scheme for its employees but without complicated paperwork.
 An employer can either match their employee deduction or define an unmatched contribution.
-SEP has a limit of 25 % of $56,000 annual contribution as of the year 2019.
+SEP has a limit of 25% of the $56,000 annual contribution as of the year.

 While this is usually the more rewarding option, some shy away from it because of the high risk involved.
 Investments are good retirement planning options if you have larger, long-term financial goals that will go up to or beyond 5 years.
 Secondly, it is not as easy to access cash from your investments as fast as you would your savings.